 This strategy is especially helpful for struggling writers and students with disabilities, but it can also be helpful scaffolding for all students.
-It teaches students to do what good writers do naturally—re-stating the question in a complete sentence, answering all parts of the question, citing evidence and fully explaining.
+It teaches students to do what confident writers do naturally—re-stating the question in a complete sentence, answering all parts of the question, citing evidence and fully explaining.

 Why use the RACE Strategy?

 When I was in school, no one ever taught me about the RACE strategy, but I think I did it instinctively.
-I was an avid reader, which made me a strong writer.
+I was an avid reader, which helped make me a strong writer.
 Not all students have the same background experiences, and need they will more support.
 That’s why I love RACE.

 I also encourage students to use checklists to ensure they’ve done each part.
 This helps me with grading as well.